 We welcome students who have left Minnesota State University Moorhead for one or more semesters and would like to return.
 A returning student is not someone who was admitted but never registered for classes at MSUM.

-Funding is available through Federal or State Work Study, Federal Perkins, Federal Direct, Federal PLUS, SELF, or private loan programs.
-Priority for work and Perkins goes to first degree students.
+Funding is available through Federal or State Work Study, Federal Direct, Federal PLUS, SELF, or private loan programs.
+Priority for work goes to first degree students.
 Requirements in those programs may limit eligibility.

 Students who continue their education beyond the first undergraduate degree must assume more financial responsibility than is expected of undergraduates.
 Financial aid for MSUM graduate students is usually a form of self-help such as Federal or State Work Study or loans.

 Graduate students must be admitted to a graduate degree program to be considered for graduate level funding.
 Awards are based on full time enrollment in graduate level courses (not undergraduate).
 Full time for graduate students is 8 credits; half time is 6 credits.